Kwanjk/maryland_econ_dashboard/README.md

 # Maryland Economics Data Dashboard
-**Written by Donasyl Aho, Zainab Ahmadi, Max Eliker, Lily Gates, Joshua Kwan, Ansh Rekhi
+**Written by Donasyl Aho, Zainab Ahmadi, Max Eliker, Lily Gates, Joshua Kwan, and Ansh Rekhi**

 ## Description
 In collaboration with the National Center for Smart Growth Research and Education (NCSG) at the University of Maryland, College Park...